 Nerdwax has created an all-natural beeswax formula to stop glasses from slipping off noses.

-Unlike other brands, Nerdwax has gone all in on one product.
-Its beeswax formula is the star of the show on its website and all the other design elements revolve around it.
+Unlike other brands, Nerdwax has gone all in on one product (with a limited number of spin-off products introduced since launch).
+Its beeswax formula is the star of the show on its website, and all the other design elements revolve around it.
 Huge, bold fonts bring the site to life, while the limited color palette reflects the natural ingredients and creates contrast with the huge amounts of white space.

-Key takeaway: If your product line is limited (or, like Nerdwax, you sell just one product), make your branding all about that product.
+Key takeaway: If your product line is limited, make your branding all about that product.
 Use big fonts and color to bring attention to product photos and important information.

 Velasca removes high-end shoe middlemen by selling footwear made in Italy straight to consumers, bypassing online retailers and third-party sellers.

 Velasca’s brand is centered around high-end footwear from Italy—a region known for upscale, hand-crafted shoes.
 To reflect this, its website features beautiful photography of some of Italy’s most iconic landmarks.
 Each photo is bathed in a sepia filter to provide a nostalgic feel that the brand hopes to transfer to shoppers.